joker-project/clef-2024/program.md

 ### JOKER Session 3 (Room 2)

-* **11:15-12:00** 📶 Invited talk by Pavel Braslavski (Nazarbayeb University) _“What will be laughing about tomorrow?
+* **11:15-12:00** 📶 Invited talk by Pavel Braslavski (Nazarbayeb University) _“What you will be laughing about tomorrow?
 A brief overview of today's computational humour research”_

 ***12:00 - 12:12** Participant presentations (10+2 minutes)